 In 2017, we decided to put our expertise at the service of social commitment.
 Thanks for Nothing is born out of our desire to link the world of contemporary art and that of engagement but also to take action and stop being only a spectator of the situation and the reality of social inequalities.
 We wanted to become actors of solidarity and change.
 With Thanks for Nothing, we want to demonstrate that we all have the means to act and that we can all contribute to the construction of a fairer society.

 Blanche de Lestrange

-Since 2010, Blanche has developed and managed the “Hors les Murs” program, including exhibitions of works in the Tuileries Garden, the National Museum of Natural History, the Berges de Seine, the Place Vendôme and, more recently, the Petit Palais or the Maison de la Radio.
-Nearly sixty artworks are installed in the public space every year, open and free of access to all.
-As part of the artistic programs of FIAC, she also runs a program of performances, dance, artists’ films and conferences in collaboration with major Parisian institutions such as the Musée du Louvre, the Palais de la Découverte, or the Ecole Nationale des Beaux-Arts in Paris.
-She also curated the performance programme “À Rebours” at the Silencio and “L’Eveil du Printemps” for the Toulouse International Festival, le Printemps de Septembre.
+From September 2020, Blanche is the Artistic Director of the Art Explora Foundation.
+From 2010 to 2020, Blanche developed and directed the FIAC’s Hors les murs programs, which included tours of artworks presented at the Tuileries, the National Museum of Natural History, the banks of the Seine, Place Vendôme, the Petit Palais and the Maison de la Radio.
+Each year, these tours offer more than 60 works of art, accessible to all and installed in the public space.
+Blanche also directs programmes of performances, dance, artists’ films and conferences in collaboration with major institutions such as the Louvre Museum, the Palais de la Découverte, and the Ecole Nationale Supérieure des Beaux-Arts de Paris.
+She has also been associate curator of the performance programme “À Rebours” at the Silencio and “L’Eveil du Printemps” for the Toulouse International Festival, le Printemps de Septembre.

 Anaïs de Senneville

 Patrons’ Program Manager at Museum of Modern Art of Paris

 In 2014, she joined the Galerie Max Hetzler and coordinated their launch in France, from the opening of the gallery to the production of exhibitions and sales.